devanshshekhar00/Decisioncontrolstatements/README.md

 # Decisioncontrolstatements
-Assignment question done in order(Note:q5 is done before q3)
+Assignment question done in order(Note:q4 can be seen below the readmefile)